aryanGupta-09/IIIT-Delhi-CSE-Website/README.md

 # IIIT-Delhi-CSE-Website

-The new website for IIIT-Delhi's CSE Department.
-It supports efficient data management for admins and significantly improves UI/UX.
+The official website for IIIT-Delhi's CSE Department.

 ## Demo